TwinLizzie/Sylvie-2021/README.md

 Sex Robot manufacturers aren't stupid, however.
 They're already trying to incorporate some serious machinery and AI into their models.
 But their target audience remains the same: The wealthy and horny.

 That said, I think people really underestimate just how easy it is to satisfy people with artificial substitutes of human interaction.
 Take for instance the success of Projekt Melody: A virtual-reality 3D anime-girl animated using Motion Capture technology.
-That's all it took for a bunch of lonely young men to take out their credit cards and be early adopters in putting flesh and blood 'e-Girls' out of business.
+That's all it took for a bunch of lonely young men to take out their credit cards and be early adopters in 'putting flesh and blood e-Girls out of business'.

 Easy doesn't necessarily mean sustainable, though.
 Once the novelty wears off of a powerfully addictive and instantly-gratifying technology, the user is left with nothing but existential dread and frustration.
 'Anime porn' could be thought of as the ultimate Junk Food for the primitive lizard brain.